timwhitez/ScareCrow-Common/README.md

 # ScareCrow-Common
-ScareCrow loader binary source which easy to read and learn
+ScareCrow loader binary source which easier to read and learn